Table of Contents

 Side-chains

-A side-chain is a transactional chain that operates concurrently with the blockchain protocols and processes huge data.
+A side chain is a transactional chain that operates concurrently with blockchain protocols and processes huge data.
 Side-chains have their consensus process, tuned for processing speed and scalability.
 A utility coin is typically used to facilitate data movement between the side and main chains and state channels.

-Side-chains differ significantly from state channels in various respects.
+Side chains differ significantly from state channels in various respects.
 First, side-chain transactions are not confidential between participants; rather, they are publicly recorded on the ledger.
-Additionally, side-chain do not affect security breach mainchains or other side-chains.
+Additionally, side-chains do not affect security breach mainchains or other side-chains.
 Constructing a side-chain from scratch requires a great amount of time and effort.

 Rollups